reynos/homeassistant-old/README.md

 # Home Assistant config files

 My Home Assistant configuration.
-Home Assistant is running in a Python virtual environment Intel NUC running Ubuntu.
+Home Assistant is running in a Python virtual environment on an Intel NUC running Ubuntu.

-## HA intergrations you'll find in my config files:
+## Intergrations you'll find in my config files:

 House Mode:
   - basis for all time of day events